 This module would be selected for use with sound mixers and zero level output (775mV nominally), amplifier loudspeaker outputs, and existing loudspeaker line systems up to 100V.
 One particularly useful feature is that the input connections are totally free of earth thereby automatically preventing earthing and earth/hum loop problems.
-Two pre-set sensitivities are provided by alternative connections at the input socket and the equipment manufacturers handbook or the installation contractor should be consulted to determine the most suitable connection.
-The 775mV connection would NOT NORMALLY be used with amplifiers EXCEEDING the following ratings -
+A Level control and two general sensitivity ranges are provided by alternative connections at the input socket and the equipment manufacturers handbook or the installation contractor should be consulted to determine the most suitable connection.
+The 250mV-2.5V connection would NOT NORMALLY be used with amplifiers EXCEEDING the following ratings -